 What you'll find in this section is an ongoing set of experiences I've had, some recent, some older, some detailed, and some general.

 One topic that comes up from time to time is "how do you find reliable International tours?"
 I can only vouch for organizations I've used, but here's a quick sample of a few that I can recommend:

 - Capricorn Safaris in Botswana.
-Run by ex-pat Adam Hedges and his wife, this small outfitter in Botswana is top notch in every respect.
+Run by ex-pat Adam Hedges, his wife, and their son Shane, this small outfitter in Botswana is top notch in every respect.
 If you're looking for a high-quality African safari in some of Africa's best animal refuges, it's difficult to beat Capricorn's Botswana safaris.
 Many of the World's best tour operators use Capricorn as their local organizer, too.
 I use Adam's company for my Botswana workshops.

 - Wilderness Travel.
-Not specifically oriented to photography, Wilderness Travel is one of the premier mild adventure travel organizers in the world.
-Galen Rowell used them to organize his International photo workshops, as do I (so do a few others).
-WT is a class outfit that has top-notch guides and local suppliers throughout the world.
-Their tours tend to be costly, but you'll get about as good an experience as is possible wherever you go.
+Not specifically oriented to photography, Wilderness Travel is one of the premier mild-to-wild adventure travel organizers in the world.
+Galen Rowell used them to organize his International photo workshops, as do I (so do a few other name photographers).
+WT is a class outfit that has top-notch guides and local support suppliers throughout the world.
+Their tours tend to be on the high-priced side, but you'll get about as good an experience as is possible wherever you go.

 Links to Travel Articles

-(You can also use the navigation menus at top of page.)
+(You can also use the navigation menus at the top of the page.)

 - South America

 - Chasing Galen

 - Dealing with Weight Limits